 What is a vehicle?
 Definition and examples

-Any machine that transports people, animals (live cargo), or cargo is a vehicle.
+Any machine that transports people, animals (live cargo), or cargo is a Vehicle.
 Cars, trucks, buses, wagons, motorbikes, bicycles, boats, airplanes, and spacecraft, for example, are vehicles.
-Some dictionaries, however, stress that the term only includes devices that transports people, live cargo, or goods on land.
+Some dictionaries, however, stress that the term only includes devices that transport people, live cargo, or goods on land.

 Many types of vehicles - image 48398948